longhorn09/aws_prices/README.md

 # aws_prices
-For purposes of fetching AWS pricing related to 3Y All Upfront Compute Savings Plan
+Fetching AWS price quotes related to 3Y All Upfront Compute Savings Plan with output in an Excel file.

 ### Installation
 ```